I was giving my best.

 And that was everything I really needed.

-After learning more about this program I’ve decided to check it out from the official site and finally, I bought it.
+After learning more about this program I’ve decided to check it out and finally bought it.
+(Read my honest review from here)

 At first, I wasn’t super optimistic about all the promises but as weeks started to gone by I slowly was beginning to change my mind.